Bristnall Hall Academy, Bristnall Hall Lane, Oldbury, West Midlands, B68 9PA

 Please see this NSPCC video for Parents/Carers worried about radicalisation:

-Further safeguarding advice
+Further safeguarding and online safety advice

 NSPCC (for adults) 0808 800 5000